reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 ## Remote access to your node via tor (Optional)

-If we enable this feature, your node will expose services like btcrpcexplorer and electrs to the tor network, so you will be able to access them from anywhere if you have access to the tor network.
+Tor allows you to expose services through a feature called hidden services.
+If we enable this, your node will expose services like btcrpcexplorer and electrs to the tor network, so you will be able to access them from anywhere if you have access to the tor network.

-Our recommendation is to enable it only if you are going to use it.
-Another option is to enable it only for a period of time when you need it and then disable it again.
+Our recommendation is to enable it only if you are going to use it very often or to enable it only for a period of time when you need it and then disable it again.
 It's just a matter of configuring some settings and restarting the tor service.
+Take this into consideration because the node will be accessible to anyone who discovers the service, and although the node does not store any private key, it is still a service exposed to attacks.

 In case you want to do so, the tor configuration file is located in `/mnt/hdd/tor/torrc.default`.
 So open it with a text editor and uncomment the lines indicated in the file.